NativeScript/flutter-example/README.md

 ## Develop Flutter module

-Run your Flutter module anytime to develop it futher in isolation:
+Run your Flutter module anytime to develop it further in isolation:

 ```
 cd flutter_views